enkisoftware/voxel-models/README.md

   * __.MCA, .NBT__ - Minecraft Maps and Structures - [Documentation: Importing Minecraft Maps and Structures into Avoyd](https://www.avoyd.com/avoyd-voxel-editor-documentation.html#ImportMinecraftHowTo)
   * __.JPG, .PNG, .TGA__ - Heightmaps and Palettes - [Documentation: Importing Heightmaps](https://www.avoyd.com/avoyd-voxel-editor-documentation.html#ImportHeightmap) & [Palettes into Avoyd](https://www.avoyd.com/avoyd-voxel-editor-documentation.html#ImportColour)
   * __Raw 3D Binary Arrays__ - Data visualisation - [Documentation: Importing Raw 3D Binary Arrays](https://www.avoyd.com/avoyd-voxel-editor-documentation.html#ImportRaw3DBinaryArray)
+  * __.OBJ + Voxeliser__ - Use VoxTool to voxelise 3D meshes to use in Avoyd - [Documentation: Voxelizing 3D polygon meshes and textures for use in Avoyd with VoxTool and MagicaVoxel](https://www.enkisoftware.com/t/6297248447070208)

 ## List of Voxel Models and Attributions
 All the models in this repository are CC BY 4.0.
 The attribution may vary.